Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 	}
 ```

-> The `ABCSensor` class allocates the view in its contructor to avoid allocations in its `sample` method.
+> The `ABCSensor` class creates its buffer and view in its contructor to avoid allocations every time its `sample` method is called.

 Now you can use the class the standard way: